My Homemade Hummus Recipe

 • The Garlic+lemon juice

 • Start the food processor.
 Watch the texture of the hummus as it is being processed.
-Slowly add the cold water as needed to achieve the desired consistency.
+Slowly add the cold water as needed, or even better, add 3-4 ice cubes (1 cup worth) to achieve the desired consistency.
 A good Israeli style hummus is silky smooth yet firm enough so that when the blade is taken out, the hummus stands still in the container.
 Stop and taste.
 You can add more of the spices as you see fit.

 • Once you are happy with the taste, keep running for 2-3 minutes